nuxeo/nuxeo/nuxeo-core-binarymanager-azure/README.md

 # Optional parameters

-- nuxeo.storage.azure.endpointProtocol : the region code your S3 bucket will be placed in.
+- nuxeo.storage.azure.endpointProtocol : the url protocol (default is HTTPS)

 - nuxeo.storage.azure.cachesize : size of the local cache (default is 100MB).